hurricanemark/LocalWeather/README.md

 Local Weather is listening on port 8080
 ```

-To access the Local Weather, point your browser to the forwarding port 4321.
+To access the Local Weather app running in docker container, point your browser to the forwarding port 4321.

 `http:/localhost:4321`